dcore94/bss/NOTE.md

 ## Version 1.2.1
+* Minor

-* Added an example that demonstrates the injection of BSS structures in order to bind arbitrary nested trtee structures
+  + Added an example that demonstrates the injection of BSS structures in order to bind arbitrary nested trtee structures
-* Fixed library to make even _recurse_ a possible _edi-function_.
+  + Fixed library to make even _recurse_ a possible _edi-function_.

 ## Version 1.2